-^{2. &}quot;Injury" refers to offenses provided in Part II, Chapter XXVII of the Penal Code and includes the offense in Article 208-2 prior to its amendment by Act No. 86 of 2013.
+2. "Injury" refers to offense provided in Part II, Chapter XXVII of the Penal Code and includes the offense in Article 208-2 prior to its amendment by Act No. 86 of 2013.

-^{3. &}quot;Causing injury through negligence" refers to offenses provided in Part II, Chapter XXVIII of the Penal Code and includes the offense in Article 211, paragraph (2), prior to its amendment by Act No. 86 of 2013.
+3. "Causing injury through negligence" refers to offenses provided in Part II, Chapter XXVIII of the Penal Code and includes the offense in Article

+211, paragraph (2), prior to its amendment by Act No. 86 of 2013.

-$^{{\}it 4. ''Embezzlement'' includes embezzlement of lost property.}$
+4. "Embezzlement" includes embezzlement of lost property.

-$^{5.\ ''}Destruction/concealment"' \ refers \ to \ offenses \ provided \ in \ Part \ II, \ Chapter \ XXXX \ of \ the \ Penal \ Code.$
+5. "Destruction/concealment" refers to offenses provided in Part II, Chapter XXXX of the Penal Code.